nickazg/TheConstructSmartContract/README.md

 ## System Functionality
 The CNS token will function as a distribution mechanism to proportionally award CNS holders **GAS (Neo Utility Coin)** dividends generated from system fees.
 Addresses holding CNS will be calculated periodically, and can be claimed directly on the platform.

-The CNS token holders will also often have the opportunity to vote on major platform decisons, where an opt-in majority consensus mechanism will be put in place.
-This will be intergrated directly into the website platform.
+The CNS token holders will also often have the opportunity to vote on major platform decisions, where an opt-in majority consensus mechanism will be put in place.
+This will be integrated directly into the website platform.

-The Construct intends to maintain heavily intergrated with its community, we believe this model will not only ensure its natural growth as a platform, but also ensure our investors maintain a real-world invested interest within the platform.
+The Construct intends to maintain heavily integrated with its community, we believe this model will not only ensure its natural growth as a platform, but also ensure our investors maintain a real-world invested interest within the platform.

 ### Revenue Streams and Fee Structure
 All fees on The Construct will be charged in either GAS or CNS (depending on the payment method).
 For The Construct to build and maintain a foundation platform for many other projects, a constant and scalable revenue stream is essential.
-These fees will be proportionally awarded to CNS holders via a claiming mechnisim.
+These fees will be proportionally awarded to CNS holders via a claiming mechanism.

 | Event         | Fee           | *Condition*  |
 | :-------------: |:-------------:| :-----:|